- Published on Monday, 25 February 2013 10:58

 New Galloway, is the smallest Royal Burgh in Scotland, was originally known as Roddings.
 The Royal Charter was confirmed in 1633, and this gave it the right to hold one market a week and 3 fairs each year, each one to last for the space of 3 days.
 It appears to have become a royal burgh almost by accident as the original charter was supposed to go to Dalry where there was already a market and it lay on the main road.
 However the burghers of Kirkcudbright opposed the granting of the charter to Dalry, claiming it infringed their liberties, so the plan was abandoned.
 There also seems to have been a problem to do with the tenure of Gordon of Lochinvar who eventually offered more land, this time at Roddings in the barony of Kenmure.
 Unfortunately, probably because of its location, never reached its potential as a thriving market town.
 Although it remained a small upland village it was represented in Parliament in 1633.

 The present population is in the region of 340 people.
 It is situated on the A 712 and A 762, 3 miles south of Dalry, on the west bank of the river Ken.
-There is a primary school, a post office, 4 hotels, a grocer, a restaurant, two tea-room/gift shops, a part time fire station, a garage, 2 churches, a town hall, a hairdresser and a 9 hole golf course.
+There is a primary school, a post office, 4 hotels, a community owned grocer, a restaurant, a tea-room/gift shop, a part time fire station, a garage, 2 churches, a town hall, a hairdresser and a 9 hole golf course.

 Also found in New Galloway is The Glenkens Community & Arts Trust (GCAT), who have refurbished the old school to make it into a venue for exhibitions, training, concerts, plays, meetings and an information centre for the area, known as Catstrand – (opened 21st September 2007).